 Water intake must balance water loss.
-To maintain water balance—and to protect against dehydration, the development of kidney stones, and other medical problems—healthy adults should drink at least 1½ to 2 quarts (about 2 liters) of fluids a day.
+To maintain water balance—and to protect against dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more , the development of kidney stones Stones in the Urinary Tract Stones (calculi) are hard masses that form in the urinary tract and may cause pain, bleeding, or an infection or block of the flow of urine.
+Tiny stones may cause no symptoms, but larger stones... read more , and other medical problems—healthy adults should drink at least 1½ to 2 quarts (about 2 liters) of fluids a day.
 Drinking too much is usually better than drinking too little, because excreting excess water is much easier for the body than conserving water.
 However, when the kidneys are functioning normally, the body can handle wide variations in fluid intake.

 The body obtains water primarily by absorbing it from the digestive tract.
 Additionally, a small amount of water is produced when the body processes (metabolizes) certain nutrients.

 The body loses water primarily by excreting it in urine from the kidneys.
-Depending on the body's needs, the kidneys may excrete less than a pint or up to several gallons of urine a day.
+Depending on the body's needs, the kidneys may excrete less than a pint or up to several gallons (about half a liter to over 10 liters) of urine a day.
 About 1½ pints (a little less than a liter) of water are lost daily when water evaporates from the skin and is breathed out by the lungs.
 Profuse sweating—which may be caused by vigorous exercise, hot weather, or a high body temperature—can dramatically increase the amount of water lost through evaporation.
 Normally, little water is lost from the digestive tract.
 However, prolonged vomiting or severe diarrhea can result in the loss of a gallon or more a day.

 Usually, people can drink enough fluids to compensate for excess water loss.
-However, people who have severe vomiting or diarrhea may feel too ill to drink enough fluids to compensate for water loss, and dehydration (see Dehydration) may result.
+However, people who have severe vomiting Nausea and Vomiting in Adults Nausea is an unpleasant feeling of needing to vomit.
+People also may feel dizziness, vague discomfort in the abdomen, and an unwillingness to eat.
+Vomiting is a forceful contraction of the stomach... read more or diarrhea Diarrhea in Adults Diarrhea is an increase in the volume, wateriness, or frequency of bowel movements.
+(See also Diarrhea in Children.)
+The frequency of bowel movements alone is not the defining feature of diarrhea... read more may feel too ill to drink enough fluids to compensate for water loss, and dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more may result.
 Also, confusion, restricted mobility, or impaired consciousness can prevent people from sensing thirst or being able to drink enough fluids.

-Mineral salts (electrolytes), such as sodium and potassium, are dissolved in the water in the body.
-Water balance and electrolyte balance (see Electrolyte Balance) are closely linked.
+Mineral salts (electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
+Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
+The three main compartments are... read more ), such as sodium and potassium, are dissolved in the water in the body.
+Water balance and electrolyte balance Electrolyte Balance are closely linked.
 The body works to keep the total amount of water and the levels of electrolytes in the blood constant.
 For example, when the sodium level becomes too high, thirst develops, leading to an increased intake of fluids.
-In addition, vasopressin (also called antidiuretic hormone), a hormone secreted by the brain in response to dehydration, causes the kidneys to excrete less water.
+In addition, vasopressin (also called antidiuretic hormone), a hormone secreted by the pituitary gland (a pea-sized gland at the base of the brain) in response to dehydration, causes the kidneys to excrete less water.
 The combined effect is an increased amount of water in the blood.
 As a result, sodium is diluted and the balance of sodium and water is restored.
 When the sodium level becomes too low, the kidneys excrete more water, which decreases the amount of water in the blood, again restoring the balance.